-- an invaluable centralized repository of high-quality myeloma genomic information
+- An invaluable centralized repository of high-quality myeloma genomic information

-- engagement with a research community of nearly 600 registered members
+- Engagement with a research community of nearly 600 registered members

-- open access, high resolution data available to researchers in real-time through the Initiative’s Genomics Portal
+- Open access, high resolution data available to researchers in real-time through the Initiative’s Genomics Portal

-- cutting-edge bioinformatics tools to help analyze and interpret data
+- Cutting-edge bioinformatics tools to help analyze and interpret data

 Uncovering novel connections

 By analyzing samples from our tissue bank, the MMGI has uncovered novel connections between the disease and important molecular targets.
-We are conducting studies targeting key proteins that might be driving the disease, and engaging with industry partners who have promising molecules that may effectively inhibit these proteins.
+We are conducting studies targeting key proteins that might be driving the disease, and engaging with industry partners who have promising molecular compounds that may effectively inhibit these proteins.
 It has improved the understanding of how multiple myeloma develops, and accelerated our ability to identify specific subtypes and design therapies to treat them.

 Research professionals interested in accessing data from the